주 콘텐츠로 건너뛰기

 FAQ pages should be thorough, easy to navigate, and genuinely helpful.
 To provide that kind of self-service experience, here are some universal FAQ best practices you’ll want to adhere to.

-1. Use data to pick the right questions
+1. Use AI-powered data to pick the right questions

-To create a comprehensive FAQ page or suggest related questions, knowledge management teams should be prepared to analyze a lot of customer interaction data.
+To create a comprehensive FAQ page or suggest related questions, teams focused on knowledge management should be prepared to analyze a lot of customer interaction data.
 Use tools like Google Search Console (GSC), sales and support data, knowledge management systems, and other metric tracking tools to understand customer needs and questions.

 Data must inform your FAQ questions for it to effectively: